Frequently asked questions

 I really want to work with a kura.
 How can I do that?

 If you already have a relationship with a kura, you can ask them if they would like to put together a joint proposal (application) with you.
-If you don’t have a relationship with a kura, indicate that you’d like to work with them when you submit your expression of interest .
 Note that you need to have a certain level of proficiency in te reo to work in a kura – you can talk with the kura about what they expect this to be.

 Can I submit my expression of interest in te reo?

 Most definitely!
-Schools and kura can submit their joint applications in te reo or in English.
+Kura and schools can submit their joint applications in te reo or in English.

 I’m only available at certain times but I still want to be involved.
 Is that possible?

 Yes, when you submit your expression of interest , there’s a section where you can specify when and where you’re available.
-This will help you and the school or kura to work out your availability together.
+This will help you and the kura or school to work out your availability together.

 Will I be left with a class by myself?

-No, Creatives in Schools is about schools or kura and creative practitioners working together, so you’ll always have a teacher or kaiako with you.
+No, Creatives in Schools is about kura or schools and creative practitioners working together, so you’ll always have a kaiako with you.

 I haven’t been chosen but I still want to take part.
 What should I do?

-We know there’s a lot of interest in Creatives in Schools, but only a certain number of projects are funded in each round, so some will miss out.
-You can re-apply in future rounds.
+We know there’s a lot of interest in Creatives in Schools, but only a certain number of projects are funded in each year, so some will miss out.
+You can re-apply with a kura or school in the future rounds.

-We also recommend contacting your local schools and kura to develop a project instead of waiting to be selected.
+We also recommend contacting your local kura and schools to develop a project instead of waiting to be selected.

 How can I find out more about this programme?